amosjyng/vcr-langchain/README.md

 For more examples, see [the usages test file](tests/test_usage.py).

+### Why not just use VCR.py directly?

+This offers higher-level, more human-readable recordings for inspection.
+Additionally, I plan to support recording of utilities as well, which includes non-network requests such as command executions inside Bash or the Python REPL.

 ## Documentation

 For more information on how VCR works and what other options there are, please see the [VCR docs](https://vcrpy.readthedocs.io/en/latest/index.html).